Course Outline

 The report should include:

-A concise history and description of the area/region and identified heritage sites (including photos and maps where appropriate),
+A concise history and description of the area/region and identified heritage places (including photos and maps where appropriate);

-An explanation of the heritage legislation and planning contexts applicable to the area/region (including a summary of the Council's management of heritage in the Planning Scheme),
+A brief explanation of the heritage legislation and planning contexts applicable to the area/region (including a summary of the Council's management of heritage in the Planning Scheme);

-Recommendations for the creation of a heritage precinct in the researched area/region, including: Boundaries for the precinct, key sites within the precinct and methods for promoting/showcasing this precinct for locals and visitors, and a discussion of the potential benefits and challenges this precinct might have for the Council and community.
+Recommendations for the creation of a heritage precinct in the researched area/region, including: Boundaries for the precinct, key heritage places within the precinct, methods for promoting/showcasing this precinct for locals and visitors, and a discussion of the potential benefits and challenges this precinct might have for the Council and community.

 All other students: